 - a.
 A shooter may be reclassified based on their KNOWN ABILITY.
-Known ability defined as:

-- i.
-Known past participle of know

-- ii.
-Know

-- 1. To have clear and certain perception; to have knowledge

-- 2. To be informed, sure or aware

-- 3. To take cognizance, to examine

-- b.
-An NSCA club, State Association, National Delegate, member (shooter) or member of the Advisory Council has the right to request a known ability review of a shooter's record if it appears that he/she is competing in a class other than his/her true level of ability.
-This

-request must be in writing.
-Upon review by the NSCA Classification Committee, the shooter may be assigned a different class.
+Known ability defined as: - 1) Known past participle of know - 2) Know - To have clear and certain perception; to have knowledge - ii.
+To be informed, sure or aware - iii.
+To take cognizance, to examine - b.
+An NSCA Club, State Association, National Delegate, member (shooter) or member of the Advisory Council has the right to request a known ability review of a shooter's record if it appears that he/she is competing in a class other than his/her true level of ability.
+This request must be in writing.
+Upon review by the NSCA Classification Committee, the shooter may be assigned a different class - c.

-- c.
 A shooter reclassified by NSCA will receive a new class card with the notice of the change from NSCA.
 The different class will become effective when it shows on the NSCA website, www.nssa-nsca.org.
 Should the shooter wish to appeal this different class they must do so in writing within 30 days from receipt of the NSCA written notice.
 (See III-A-6) - d.
 A shooter may voluntarily declare into a class higher than assigned; however, the shooter must stay in that higher class for the entire year, unless the shooter subsequently punches out of the self-declared class.
-This applies to all classes except for Master, which must be earned and not declared.

-When the shooter so elects, they must (at a registered shoot) have their classification card marked before competing in the event in the class for which they are declaring.
-Their card shall be marked with the new classification by self-declaration in the class where they declared, and be entered on the Official Entry Form with notation self-declared.
+This applies to all classes except for Master, which must be earned and not declared. - When the shooter so elects, they must (at a registered shoot) have their classification card marked before competing in the event in the class for which they are declaring.
+Their card shall be marked with the new classification by self-declaration in the class where they declared, and be entered on the Official Entry Form with notation self-declared. - e.

-- e.
 A shooter may also be reclassified to a higher class by Shoot Officials based on their known ability.
 This reclassification will be for that event only and shooter will return to his/her original class, with one exception.
 If the shooter is awarded a punch or punches in the higher class in which they have been placed based on known ability, they will remain in that higher class for the remainder of the shooter year.
-Example: If the shooter was originally in class E and the newly assigned higher class, based on known ability, is D class and if the shooter subsequently wins sufficient punches in the event, he will advance to class C. - f.
+Example: If the shooter was originally in class E and the newly assigned

+- higher class, based on known ability, is D class and if the shooter subsequently wins sufficient punches in the event, he will advance to class C. - f.
 Any person who has experienced a permanent medical impairment may request a review on their classification during the shooting year.
 The request must be made in writing and must be accompanied by a doctor's statement.